larson-group/clubb_release/doc/clubb_coding_standards.md

 ## Larson Group UW-Milwaukee

-The following rules apply only to the parts of CLUBB that we have written.
+The following coding standards apply only to the parts of CLUBB that we have written.
 We try not to modify code from external contributors such as BUGSrad, Numerical Recipes, and so forth, because such external code is less familiar to us, and we might introduce bugs.
 Furthermore, our